MiriamSaf/Zorro/README.md

 RMIT University - Programming Project

-Claire, Damien, Luis, Michael, Miriam, Nicholas
+Claire, Damien, Luis, Miriam, Nicholas

 This application, Zorro is an online application that helps users to manage their personal finances.
 The Zorro app lets users transfer, pay bills and buy online through their account.